-This site is a collation of descendants of Chaim Jossef Neumann of Husiatyn, Ukraine.
+This site is a collation of descendants of my great4th-grandfather, Chaim Jossef Neumann of Husiatyn, Ukraine.

 The information comes from various Neumann/Newman descendants, both in my line and others.